 How does 10 pay life insurance work?

 When you get a 10 pay policy, your coverage will begin right away.
-To keep the policy active, you’ll have to make 10 annual premium payments for the first 10 years of the duration of the policy.
+To keep the policy active, you’ll have to make premium payments for the first 10 years that the policy is active.